 Hi, I’m Diana.
 Registered dietitian, writer and mom.
-After spending most of my adult life in New York City, I now live in Oklahoma with my husband, toddler and baby.
+After spending most of my adult life in New York City, I now live in Oklahoma with my husband and two kids.
 I became a registered dietitian after a stint in magazine journalism because I love to cook and I can’t imagine anything more important than nourishing ourselves through the meals we share together.
 Although I didn’t have kids at the time, family nutrition has always been my passion and my focus.

 After working for several years with organizations that promote family nutrition, I became a mom myself and realized that getting healthy food into myself and my family was going to be a lot harder than I’d imagined.
 I recall one day when I was standing in the grocery store with about 15 minutes to spare before I needed to pick my then six-month-old daughter up from daycare.
 I was scanning the aisles for something – anything! – that I could easily prep for dinner, but I came up totally empty.
 But I was a registered dietitian!
 And home cooking and family meals were my thing.
 If it was this hard for me, what was everyone else going through?

 On top of the challenges of holding down a full-time job, getting something nutritious on the table every night, pumping at work and taking care of a new baby (who hadn’t yet figured out that sleeping was a good thing), I also found myself struggling with the fact that the weight I’d gained during my pregnancy didn’t magically fall off like I’d naively assumed it would.
 I still looked pregnant, nothing fit right and I couldn’t fathom finding time to exercise or eat any healthier than I already did on top of my full-time work and parenting responsibilities.
 How do people do this???
 I wondered.